Overview

 Legl offers Customer Due Diligence (CDD) tools that include identity verification checks designed to support regulatory compliance.
-While it remains your firm’s responsibility to determine whether your processes meet the Companies House standard, here’s how Legl’s technology supports robust identity verification:
+While it remains your firm's responsibility to determine whether your processes meet the Companies House standard, this article explains how Legl's technology supports robust identity verification.

-Security Features Checked: Our standard CDD checks evaluate security features of government-issued identity documents to help assess authenticity.
+Security features checked: Legl's Standard CDD checks evaluate security features of government-issued identity documents to help assess authenticity.

-Identity validation: The report will surface how many instances of the individual have been registered with the given name, address and date of birth. (e.g. electoral roll, credit agencies, telephone database.
-Full list available here)
+Identity validation: The report surfaces how many instances of the individual have been registered with the given name, address, and date of birth (for example, electoral roll, credit agencies, telephone database).
+For the full list, see Understanding identity validation data sources in CDD reports.

 For firms opting for Enhanced CDD, Legl's technology also: